-CREDIT POLICY
+CREDIT POLICY AND FEDERAL RESERVE INDEPENDENCE

 Congress bestows Fed independence only because it is necessary for the Fed to do its job effectively.
 Hence, the Fed should perform only those functions that must be carried out by an independent central bank.
-The idea is to preserve the Fed's independence to act credibly, flexibly and aggressively with monetary policy, limited credit policy, and interest rate policy to achieve a non-inflationary recovery.
+The idea is to preserve the Fed's independence to act credibly, flexibly and aggressively with monetary policy, limited credit policy, and interest on reserves policy to achieve a non-inflationary recovery.

-Expansive credit policy initiatives are fiscal policy and must be subject to the oversight of Congress.
-The presence of expansive credit policy assets on the Fed's balance sheet should not be allowed to threaten the Fed's actual or perceived political independence, and thereby the credibility of its exit strategy.

-To preserve the Fed's independence, the Treasury and Congress should work to remove expansive credit assets from the Fed's balance sheet in exchange for Treasury securities, so the problematic credit assets can be monitored and managed elsewhere in the government.
-The Fed could then employ conventional monetary policy as implemented for decades, to sell Treasuries and drain bank reserves in order to raise the federal funds rate as the economy recovers.
+Since expansive credit initiatives are fiscal policy, they require thorough congressional oversight.
+However, the presence of expansive credit policy assets on the Fed's balance sheet should not be allowed to threaten the Fed's actual or perceived political independence and the credibility of its exit strategy.
+To preserve the Fed's independence, the Treasury and Congress should work to remove problematic credit assets from the Fed's balance sheet in exchange for Treasury securities, so the problematic credit assets can be monitored and managed elsewhere in the government.
+Then, there would be little need for Congress to scrutinize Fed actions beyond oversight hearings to hold the Fed accountable for stabilizing employment and inflation.
+And the Fed could manage interest rate policy independently as it has for decades.